 No, you do not need to be nominated, but you do need to obtain approval from your degree-granting institution.
 Since August 2015, eligible candidates may now self-nominate by submitting an application by the deadline.
 All applications must be approved by an official at the degree-granting institution responsible for sponsored programs (generally from grants and contracts office, office of research, or sponsored programs office).
-The authorized signing official must complete the Institutional Certification form to certify the university’s non-profit status as a degree-granting institution and that the applicant meets all eligibility and residency requirements.
+The authorized signing official must complete the Institutional Certification form to certify the university’s tax-exempt 501(c)(3) status as a degree-granting institution and that the applicant meets all eligibility and residency requirements.

 How do I determine if I am eligible to submit an application; what is the first step?

 An Eligibility Quiz has been created to assist you in determining whether or not you are eligible to apply for this award.
 Successful completion of the quiz will take you directly to the application.
 You will be notified upon conclusion of the quiz if you are eligible to continue the application and apply for the grant.

 Can I contact BWF to determine my eligibility?